matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 Note, that on zkSync, the deployment is not done via bytecode, but via bytecode hash.
 The bytecode itself is passed to the operator via `factoryDeps` field.
 Note, that the `_aaBytecodeHash` must be formed in a special way:

-- Firstly, it is hashed with sha256
+- Firstly, it is hashed with sha256.
 - Then, the first two bytes are replaced with the length of the bytecode in 32-byte words.

-You don't need to worry about it, since our SDK provides a built-in method to do it, that will be explained below.
+You don't need to worry about it, since our SDK provides a built-in method to do it, explained below.

 ## Deploying the factory